RNtag12/networkanalysis/week4_web_application_Firewall.md

 Attempt an SQLi attack on DVWA.
 Observe the blocking behavior in NAXSI and error logs.
 Enable LearningMode again for analysis.
-Demonstration Goals
-Confirm that NGINX and NAXSI are configured correctly and blocking malicious requests.
-Verify access to DVWA and the functionality of XSS and SQLi attack blocking.
-Show evidence of successful rule modifications by allowing legitimate requests in LearningMode.
-Visual Demonstration
-Create a screencast video showing:
-Starting and stopping NGINX services.
-Verifying PHP configuration via the browser.
-Demonstrating blocked XSS and SQLi attacks in error.log.
-Switching to LearningMode to observe the impact on request handling.